codio/site/source/docs/classes/unitmanagement/settings-info/complete-unit.html.md

 ---
-title : Force unit completion
+title : Force marked as completed
 description: ""
 class_name: docs
 full_width: true
 ---

+[IAN - no links to autograde scripts]

 Certain actions can be triggered when a student marks a unit as complete